timdream/jszhuyin/GLOSSARY.md

 Mandarin, like other spoken Chinese languages, are tonal languages.
 A sound can only be denoted with a tone recorded by a tonal mark.
+Consequently, a tonal mark can be used as a determiner when processing a set of symbols.

 ## Word